MonashMath/SCI1022/S2-2020-Python-Workshops/README.md

-# SCI1022 - Python Workshops Jupyter Notebook - S2 2020
+# SCI1022 - Python Workshops Jupyter Notebooks - S2 2020

 The Python module of SCI1022 in S2 2020 is led by [@amartinhuertas](https://github.com/amartinhuertas).
 For more details, go to the Moodle page of the module, available [here](https://lms.monash.edu/course/view.php?id=81833).